aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/autofit-columns-and-rows-while-loading-html-in-workbook/_index.md

 ## **AutoFit Columns and Rows while loading HTML in Workbook**

-The following sample code first loads the sample HTML into Workbook without any load options and saves it in XLSX format.
-It then again loads the sample HTML into Workbook but this time, it loads the HTML after setting the [**HtmlLoadOptions.getAutoFitColsAndRows()**](https://reference.aspose.com/cells/nodejs-cpp/htmlloadoptions/#getAutoFitColsAndRows--) property to **true** and saves it in XLSX format.
-Please download both the output excel files i.e. [Output Excel File Without AutoFitColsAndRows](outputWithout_AutoFitColsAndRows.xlsx) and [Output Excel File With AutoFitColsAndRows](outputWith_AutoFitColsAndRows.xlsx).
-The following screenshot shows the effect of [**HtmlLoadOptions.getAutoFitColsAndRows()**](https://reference.aspose.com/cells/nodejs-cpp/htmlloadoptions/#getAutoFitColsAndRows--) property on both output excel files.
+The following sample code first loads the sample HTML into the Workbook without any load options and saves it in XLSX format.
+It then loads the sample HTML into the Workbook again, this time after setting the [**HtmlLoadOptions.getAutoFitColsAndRows()**](https://reference.aspose.com/cells/nodejs-cpp/htmlloadoptions/#getAutoFitColsAndRows--) property to **true**, and saves it in XLSX format.
+Please download both the output Excel files, i.e., [Output Excel File Without AutoFitColsAndRows](outputWithout_AutoFitColsAndRows.xlsx) and [Output Excel File With AutoFitColsAndRows](outputWith_AutoFitColsAndRows.xlsx).
+The following screenshot shows the effect of the [**HtmlLoadOptions.getAutoFitColsAndRows()**](https://reference.aspose.com/cells/nodejs-cpp/htmlloadoptions/#getAutoFitColsAndRows--) property on both output Excel files.

 ![todo:image_alt_text](autofit-columns-and-rows-while-loading-html-in-workbook_1.png)